Masters Degree in Clinical Counseling Overview

 Get the information you need about our Master’s in Clinical Mental Health Counseling to start your Alliant experience.
 Browse our diverse list of faculty members, or see the latest admission requirements for your desired program.

 This Master’s in Mental Health Program aims to prepare you to receive your California Licensed Professional Clinical Counselor (LPCC) credentials by top mental health professionals.
+We do our part to ensure you have gained all the tools you need to become a licensed professional counselor to kick start your career.

 With our Accredited Mental Health Counseling Programs, you’ll get hands-on training through your internship of supervised practice that will arm you with the skills to treat both individuals and groups.
 Over the course of the Mental Health Counseling program, a total of 700 hours of experience is earned, with a minimum of 280 hours under direct supervision and guidance.
+This provides our students a great amount of hands-on experience that any aspiring mental health counselor should receive.

 With our Clinical Mental Health Counseling Master’s Programs, students get an in-depth look at mental illness and learn the skills needed to help the health and well-being of individuals in our society.
 They learn methods to think critically and reflectively, break down the walls of bias, and learn to help people of all cultures, communities, and backgrounds.
+Training in multicultural counseling prepares our students to properly advocate for a diverse set of clients.

 Professional Training Through Supervised Clinical Experience